w10036w/blog/posts/fe-state-mgmt.md

 ### [Rematch](https://github.com/rematch/rematch)

-> Rematch is Redux best practices without the boilerplate
+> Rematch is Redux best practices without the boilerplate<br>
+> Rematch offical website

 Rematch is like adding syntax sugar to redux, significantly simplify the creation of store, action and reducer, etc. It uses async/await for async actions, and fully opens to most middlrewares of redux.
 Check [Purpose of rematch](https://rematch.github.io/rematch/#/purpose) for details.